 After the plants have quarantined and acclimated to your home, you should inspect the plants one last time to ensure pests or disease haven’t resurfaced.
 Prune and treat again if needed.
 For plants that are good to go, consider refreshing the soil and upgrade in container size if needed.
 Learn more on how to pick a planter for your plant and how to repot to get started.

 Once your plants are cleared from quarantine and are looking refreshed, you can assimilate them into the rest of your indoor jungle!
 Be sure to follow up with the proper care, including its preferred sunlight and watering conditions.
+If you need some extra sunlight at home, consider Soltech Solutions' new Vita Grow Light Bulb.

 Keep growing your plant knowledge.